dedeadend/DTerminal/README.md

 # 🍃 DTerminal

-**A next-generation terminal emulator for Android that redefines the mobile shell experience.**

-Built from the ground up with **Jetpack Compose**, DTerminal combines the raw power of standard and root shells with a **lightning-fast** and **modern interface**.
-It’s the perfect balance of simple aesthetics and professional power.

-## ⚡ Fast by Design, Modern by Tech

-Forget clunky and dated terminal interfaces.
-DTerminal is engineered for **fluid interaction**.
-With its reactive UI and asynchronous command engine, you get a high-performance environment that responds without a millisecond of lag.
+Forget clunky and dated terminals.
+DTerminal is a modern terminal emulator for Android, built with **Jetpack Compose** and **Material You**.
+It provides access to both standard and root shells through a reactive and asynchronous interface, designed for fluid performance and a clean, responsive user experience.
+All without the lag of traditional terminal apps.

 ## 🌟 Key Features

 - 🔓 **Full Shell Authority**: High-speed execution for both standard (sh) and root (su) commands.
-- 🎨 **Real-time Modern UI**: Instant, reactive customization of fonts and colors—see your changes as you type.
+- 🎨 **Real-time Modern UI**: Instant reactive customization of fonts and colors.
-- 🚀 **Ultra-Lightweight**: Optimized for speed and low battery consumption using the latest Material 3 standards.
+- 🚀 **Ultra-Lightweight**: Optimized for speed and low battery consumption using the latest Material You standards.

 | ⚡ Persistent Scripting | 📜 Smart Command History |
 | :---: | :---: |